abi4010132/Data-management-Mod-Signal-Game-Thesis/README.md

 Then in the Player ID field, the id of the player needs to be entered for each game separated by a comma.
 Here the player ID can be either 0, 1 or 3.
 If the player ID is 1 this means that the player starts signalling in the first round and if the player ID is 0, the player receives the signal in the first round.
 Player ID 3 is used when you want to let the agent play, the agent always starts as the signaler in the first round.
 Make sure that only two players join the game and that one player has ID 0 and the other player has ID 1 if it is a human or 3 if it should be the agent. \
 In the tables below you can find an example of how I ordered the games and player IDs.
 The first table contains which player ids the player should have in each block and the second table contains the game ids for each block, where X is the session number of the experiment.
-For example, the input for the Game and Player ID fields for player 2 in session 1 of the experiment would be: \
-Game: s1_g12,s1_g24,s1_g23 \
-Player ID: 1,0,0

 |  | Block 1 | Block 2 | Block 3 |
 | --- | --- | --- | --- |
 | Player 1 | 0 | 1 | 0 |